Continuing from Larry Shaeffer’s Legacy Part 2: The Road To Success.

 “I also had the false illusion that success was measured by money.
 I think that is one of the flaws in the American dream…that we all get measured by how much money we make,”.
-When asked if he had given any thought at this stage of his life as to how much joy and how many memories he had given to music lovers over the years by his efforts, he replied, “absolutely not, I never thought about it”.
+When asked if he had given any thought at this stage of his life as to how much joy and how many memories he had given to music lovers over the years through his efforts, he replied, “absolutely not, I never thought about it.”
 He felt good about how far he had been able to build Little Wing.
-But on the simple level of how he had touched so many lives or that what he was doing had significant historical value, he was oblivious.
-“I am realizing it now, finally” he quipped.
+But he was oblivious to the simple level of how he had touched so many lives or what he was doing had significant historical value.
+“I am realizing it now, finally,” he quipped.

 Finding the Breaks

 “I finally had an epiphany that my values were wrong and had been for decades.
 I wanted to get away from it,” he said.
-And the cost to own such an awakening?
+And the cost of owning such an awakening?
 Everything I owned.
 “I had to lose everything!
 I filed for bankruptcy in 2001 with nothing left.
 I simply walked away from Cain’s Ballroom.
 It was not a big sale where I garnered any money.
 But I finally learned that you can’t buy happiness at all.
 I had just bought into the idea that too much is never enough,” he said.
-He went on to say that if losing his wife, everything he owned and almost his children wasn’t enough to wake him up, then he was in a lot more trouble than even he thought possible.
+He went on to say that losing his wife, everything he owned, and almost his children wasn’t enough to wake him up; he was in a lot more trouble than he even thought possible.

 “There was a time after the bottom had fallen out that I had no intention of booking even one more show.
 I just had no direction at that point.
-I was done with the business and it was done with me.
+I was done with the business, and it was done with me.
 I was drifting and wondering what my next move was.”
 Larry said.
 That next move would come a short time later.
 An agent in California called him and offered him an opportunity.
-Knowing that Larry was on a bad roll, he told him point blank that he may as well take the opportunity since he didn’t have anything else better to do.
+Knowing that Larry was on a bad roll, he told him point blank that he might as well take the chance since he didn’t have anything else better to do.
 Larry accepted.
 He began booking shows for Willie Nelson.
-Within a year, he was making money again and back on the upswing.
+Within a year, he made money again and was back on the upswing.

 A New Train of Thought

 He loved it!
 There were no more big shows to scramble for and no more drugs and alcohol.
-He was a “handyman” as he calls himself, booking shows for Willie Nelson in the “B markets” between his big arena shows in the larger cities.
-This led him into doing the same for others such as George Jones, Merle Haggard, Ray Price, Don Williams, Gordon Lightfoot and B.B.
+He was a “handyman,” as he calls himself, booking shows for Willie Nelson in the “B markets” between his big arena shows in the larger cities.
+This led him to do the same for others, such as George Jones, Merle Haggard, Ray Price, Don Williams, Gordon Lightfoot, and B.B.
 King.
-He had found zeal again and was able to work with only those whom he considered to be professional and easy to work with artists.
+He had found zeal again and could work with only those he considered professional and easy to work with artists.
 He had found a niche that worked and made him happy.
 And he was sober to boot.

 For the better part of the last 17 years, Larry has maintained his business with these “elder statesmen” of the music business.
-In recent years though, many of those great performers have passed on and now nearing 70 years of age, he has no desire to add any more performers.
-He is happy with promoting shows for Willie Nelson and Gordon Lightfoot while enjoying time with his family, 11 stray dogs and a 1961 Cadillac which is often as temperamental as any difficult artist on a bad day.
+In recent years, many of those great performers have passed on, and now nearing 70 years of age, he has no desire to add any more performers.
+He is happy with promoting shows for Willie Nelson and Gordon Lightfoot while enjoying time with his family, 11 stray dogs, and a 1961 Cadillac which is often as temperamental as any complex artist on a bad day.

-The days of the speeding train may be over but he is more than okay with this fact.
-He has finally learned that it’s not about how fast he gets somewhere or the number of cars he has attached behind him; it’s about enjoying the scenery within this world he has created for himself and for countless music fans.
+The days of the speeding train may be over, but he is more than okay with this fact.
+He has finally learned that it’s not about how fast he gets somewhere or how many cars he has attached behind him; it’s about enjoying the scenery within this world he has created for himself and countless music fans.